elnflores/portfolio/README.md

 # Elijah Flores' Portfolio

-Welcome to my personal porfolio website.
+Welcome to my personal porfolio website!
 It features my portfolio of projects, a blog, and an interactive resume.
 Includes:

 - Portfolio showcasing projects with descriptions, tech stacks, and links
 - Blog written in MDX with Markdown support and syntax highlighting